-- 3.6.
-This indicator monitors the existence of regular markets in the town centre. - 3.6.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
-The presence of a regular traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc. - 3.6.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area. - 3.6.4 The National Market Trade Federation has I record of a Market being held in Lydney an outdoor market held on a Saturday in Newerne Street.
+- 3.6.1 This indicator monitors the existence of regular markets in the town centre. - 3.6.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
+The presence of a regular traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc. - 3.6.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area. - 3.6.4 The National Market Trade Federation has no records of a Market being held in Lydney.
+An outdoor market was previously held on a Saturday in Newerne Street.
 This continued to operate up to July 2021, when the site closed due to redevelopment.
+More recently a Market has operated on Hamms Road.